sigilante/nockup/README.md

 ### Project

-- `start`:  Initialize a new NockApp project from a .toml config file.
+- `init`:  Initialize a new NockApp project from a .toml config file.
 - `build`:  Build a NockApp project.
 - `run`:  Run a NockApp project.